MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

 ## Review the code

-This [Review the code](#review-the-code) section is optional.
+This section is optional.
 If you're interested to learn how the code works, you can review the following code snippets.
 Otherwise, you can skip ahead to [Run the application](#run-the-application).

 ### Authentication